UW-Madison commencement returns thousands of graduates to Camp Randall Stadium

 The past year has been rough, Bontz said, as she cared for vulnerable people, continued her education and supported her children learning from home.

-But when Provost Karl Scholz told the graduating crowd that "Noor helped treat the first and subsequent waves of COVID-19 cases," her efforts with met with thousands of peers cheering in support.
+But when Provost Karl Scholz told the graduating crowd that “Noor helped treat the first and subsequent waves of COVID-19 cases,” her efforts were met with thousands of peers cheering in support.

 After a senior year challenged by the pandemic, UW-Madison’s Class of 2021 enjoyed a semblance of normalcy Saturday as the university held its first in-person commencement ceremony in a year and a half.
 Camp Randall Stadium was again the scene of smiling, robe-clad grads taking selfies with friends, jumping around and throwing mortarboards into the air.